Mobile phone use in schools: Cell phone use in schools in the media

 The issue of cell phone use in classrooms has garnered significant attention in the media, especially as debates around technology in education intensify.
 Media outlets often highlight how schools and educators are grappling with this challenge, particularly as smartphones become very common among students.
 Various methods to tackle cell phone use in classrooms have been featured, ranging from strict bans to more flexible approaches aimed at reducing distractions while maintaining students' access to technology.
 Some reports focus on how teachers implement "phone-free" policies, requiring students to place their phones in designated areas during lessons.
 Other educators highlight the use of "phone jails" or phone holders at the front of classrooms, where students deposit their devices upon entering.
 Meanwhile, some teachers have adopted a middle ground approach, offering "cell phone breaks" midway through class to allow students brief moments to check their devices, while still maintaining focus during instructional time.
 These solutions are often discussed in online forums and social media platforms like TikTok and Instagram where teachers share their experiences and strategies for balancing technology use with classroom engagement.

 In various TV shows and films, the theme of teachers managing cell phone distractions is explored either as a subplot or comedic element.
 For example, in Community (Season 1, Episode 8), the group at Greendale Community College faces a new, strict rule about using cell phones in class, humorously highlighting the tension between technology and learning.
 Similarly, The Angry Birds Movie 2 (2019) features characters struggling with tech distractions, mirroring real-world issues teachers face with student devices.

 Other notable portrayals include The Fosters (Season 3, Episode 13), where teachers navigate the impact of social media and cell phones on students' attention, and Boy Meets World, which touches on the broader theme of school-related distractions, with more recent spin-offs like Girl Meets World directly addressing the challenges of cell phone use in modern classrooms.
 British drama Class (2016) also explores technology's disruptive effect in the classroom, though with a more fantastical twist, while Glee (Season 2, Episode 3) touches on the distractions caused by personal lives and cell phones in a school setting.
-Films like Freedom Writers (2007) and Bad Teacher (2011) also show technology, including cell phones, as one of the many distractions that complicate the teaching environment, even if it isn't the main focus of the storyline.
+Films like Freedom Writers (2007) and Bad Teacher (2011) also show technology, including cell phones, as one of the many distractions that complicate the teaching environment, even if it is not the main focus of the storyline.